dva81/dva81.github.io/_posts/_posts/2026-03-16-Not the Right Tool for Identity Verification.md

 Most importantly, LLM decisions are difficult to explain.
 In regulated environments, *“the model estimated this was valid”* is not an acceptable audit trail.

 This is why many financial institutions choose **model‑driven, forensic identity verification solutions** instead.
-These apply deterministic rules, issuer‑specific document models, and deep cross‑checks between visual, textual, and electronic elements — producing outcomes that are traceable, auditable, and regulator‑ready.
+These apply deterministic rules, issuer‑specific document models, and deep cross‑checks between visual, textual, and electronic elements producing outcomes that are traceable, auditable, and regulator‑ready.

-LLMs absolutely have a role in onboarding — for customer interaction, unstructured data processing, or workflow enrichment.

-But when it comes to **ID verification and fraud detection**, the architectural question is not *how advanced* the technology is, but *how appropriate it is for the risk profile*.
+LLMs absolutely have a role in onboarding, for customer interaction, unstructured data processing, or workflow enrichment.But when it comes to **ID verification and fraud detection**, the architectural question is not *how advanced* the technology is, but *how appropriate it is for the risk profile*.

 In that context, forensic, purpose‑built solutions remain the right foundation.
-``